It’s all about the well-plumed hats for royal wedding guests

-Like every good royal wedding, it was all about the hats, the dresses and the posh tails in Windsor.
+Like every good royal wedding, it was all about the hats, the dresses and the posh tails, with some standouts in the rush inside at Windsor Castle.

-Early guests included Oprah Winfrey, who sauntered into St. George’s Chapel in Stella McCartney pink for the wedding Saturday of the Prince Harry and Meghan Markle, the newly minted Duke of Sussex and his soon-to-be duchess.
+Amal Clooney was undeniably regal in a mustard yellow dress with a long tie in back that bordered on a train as she glided into St. George’s Chapel on Saturday, her actor husband, George Clooney, at her side in neutral grey, for the wedding of Prince Harry and Meghan Markle.

-Winfrey’s wide-brim hat was a well-plumed accessory to her soft tiered day dress.
-Idris Elba, meanwhile, beamed in a dark blue suit while Princess Diana’s brother, Earl Spencer, opted for a morning coat.
+Granted, it’s difficult for Ms. Clooney to merely blend in, but her jauntily tilted and perfectly matched wide-brim hat, a dainty veil in front, contributed to gasps, both online and in the crowd that lined the church route.

 Most Read Nation & World Stories